Engineering Platform for Multilayer Heat Plates

 Engineering of Multilayer Heat Plates

-Through the design of multilayer metal plates engineers can control temperature gradients, improve heat distribution and increase system efficiency in industrial heating systems.
+Through the design of multilayer metal plates, engineers can control temperature gradients, improve heat distribution and increase system efficiency in industrial heating systems.

 Effective Thermal Conductivity